Nicholas Tufton, 1st Earl of Thanet

 Nicholas Tufton, 1st Earl of Thanet (1578–1631) was an English peer.

 Nicholas Tufton was the son of Sir John Tufton, and Christian Browne, the daughter of Sir Humphrey Browne, Justice of the Common Pleas, by Agnes Hussey, the daughter of John Hussey, 1st Baron Hussey of Sleaford, by his second wife, Anne Grey.

-Tufton represented Peterborough in 1601 and Kent from 1624 to 1625 as Member of Parliament.
-He was knighted by James I on 13 April 1603, and was appointed a justice of the peace in Kent and then a deputy lieutenant in 1623.
-He succeeded his father in the baronetcy in 1625, was created Baron Tufton, of Tufton, on 1 November 1626, and Earl of the Isle of Thanet on 5 August 1628.
+Tufton represented Peterborough in 1601, presumably through the influence of his father-in-law Thomas Cecil, 1st Earl of Exeter.
+Traveling north to welcome the new king to England, he was knighted by James I at Newcastle on 13 April 1603.
+He was then a justice of the peace in Kent and by 1611 a deputy lieutenant.
+He became a member of the Virginia Company of London in 1610.
+In 1624 he represented Kent as the senior Knight of the shire.
+He succeeded his father in the baronetcy in 1625 and was created Baron Tufton, of Tufton on 1 November 1626.
+For the latter honour he paid £15,000 to the Exchequer and possibly a further £5,000 to George Villiers, 1st Duke of Buckingham.
+He was created Earl of the Isle of Thanet on 5 August 1628.

 He owned Bodiam Castle, having purchased it in 1623.

+He died in at Sapcote, Leicestershire on 1 July 1631 and was buried at his request at Rainham, Kent.

+Family

-He was succeeded in the earldom by John Tufton, 2nd Earl of Thanet, his son by his marriage to Lady Frances Cecil, daughter of Thomas Cecil, 1st Earl of Exeter.
+He married Frances Cecil (d.
+1653), daughter of Thomas Cecil, 1st Earl of Exeter.
+They had 4 sons and 8 daughters, including: